An introduction to

 Proceedings of the Royal Society of London A 221 (1954)

 cylindrical specimen chamber and camera have been used to study high-angle Kikuchi patterns obtained by reflection of electrons, of energy

 6 to 50 keV, from the cleavage surfaces of crystals with the sodium

 covered.
-The relative intensity of the pattern at different scattering
+The relative intensity of the patterns at different scattering

 angles was measured using a photographic technique.
 The intensity